3D Question Answering: Collection Details and Additional Analysis on ScanQA Dataset

 \subsection{ScanQA Dataset Collection}

-\textbf{Data collection pipeline.} To collect the ScanQA dataset, we have two tasks.
-In Task1, we collect the annotator's questions together with his or her answers.
-Then in the Task2, we collect more answers from other annotators to each question collected in task1.

-\textbf{Web-based annotation website.} Fig.~\ref{supp-webmain} (left) shows the instruction page of our web-based UI for annotation pipelines of Task1 and Task2, as well as basic operations.
+\textbf{Web-based annotation website.} Fig.~\ref{supp-webmain} (left) shows the instruction page of our web-based UI for annotation pipelines of annotation process, as well as basic operations.
 The right image shows several samples to the annotator, which includes some selected interesting questions for different scenes in order to encourage \textit{interesting and diverse questions}.
+At the request of the annotators, we have made the relevant parts of the price and working hours pixelated.